Tourism Hamilton

 Visit Tew Falls

 Did you know that Hamilton is known as the “Waterfall Capital of the World?”
-One of these waterfalls includes Tew Falls.
+One of these waterfalls is Tew Falls.
 Spend some time exploring the beautiful falls which are just as stunning in the winter.

 Address: 581 Harvest Rd.